poojagowda00/aws_pricing/README.md

 Tenancy Type:
 Shared Tenancy: This is the default option where EC2 instances run on physical hardware that is shared with other AWS customers.
 Dedicated Host: You can run your EC2 instances on physical servers that are dedicated to your use only.
 Dedicated Instances: These instances run on hardware that is physically isolated from other customers, but AWS manages the server.

+    Instance Type:
- Instance Type:Instance pricing varies widely based on the instance type you select.
-Some common EC2 instance families include t3.micro (low-cost, general-purpose) m5.large (balanced compute, memory, and network) c5.large (compute-optimized) r5.large (memory-optimized) p3.2xlarge (GPU instances, for ML or high-performance tasks)
+Instance pricing varies widely based on the instance type you select.
+Some common EC2 instance families include

+t3.micro (low-cost, general-purpose)

+m5.large (balanced compute, memory, and network)

+c5.large (compute-optimized)

+r5.large (memory-optimized)

+p3.2xlarge (GPU instances, for ML or high-performance tasks)

 Conclusion (Best EC2 Setup for a General Application)